-My long experience as a Local Authority Governor was linked initially to involvement in local politics as a Borough Councillor for Hadfield s from 1983-1999 and was Mayor Of High Peak in 1987-88.I have always taken the governor role very seriously.
+My long experience as a Local Authority Governor was linked initially to involvement in local politics as a Borough Councillor for Hadfield s from 1983-1999 and Mayor Of High Peak in 1987-88.I have always taken the governor role very seriously.
 It has changed considerably over the years and today governors are an essential part of leadership and management in a school but are still volunteers.
 It is important to keep abreast of significant changes and to regularly update your training.
-It is rewarding to be part of school development in liaison with senior leaders, staff, parents and most importantly chatting to the children.
+It is rewarding to be part of school development in liaison with senior leaders, staff, and parents and most importantly chatting to the children.
 Being able to visit the school during the day from time to time allows governors to see the school in action.
 As Chair of the Governing Board I choose to sit on both the Teaching and Learning and Resource Management Committees, which helps continuity.
-We all work as an effective team in close contact with the Headteacher, other senior leaders and staff in teaching and other roles.
+We all work as an effective team in close contact with the Head teacher, other senior leaders and staff in teaching and other roles.

 Since 1990 schools have been subject to Ofsted Inspections on a regular basis and I have experienced them as a teacher, school manager but more often as a governor.
 The goalposts and the criteria on which judgements about schools are based change frequently so regular updates for governors are essential.
 Ofsted Inspections should contain no surprises if governors know their school well and in my opinion are to be welcomed and not feared.

 It is important that the skills of the community are made use of by school governing boards, as they require those for example linked to business, management, education, health, finance, IT and data but most importantly common sense .I would encourage interested people with skills to offer to become involved as governors.
 Although my profession and work as a councillor have provided me with sound knowledge and many skills I feel my roles as a mother and grandmother have helped me empathise with pupils and their parents.
 It is so important that we all work together to be the best we can be in providing a high quality education for all our children

-Resource and Management 4/4
+Resource Management 4/4

-Teaching and Learning 2/3
+Teaching and Learning /Community Links 2/3